epam/hubctl.io/docs/tutorials/040-aws-component/README.md

 ```
 - Inspect output values
   Terraform stores output values in the configuration's state file.
 In order to see these outputs, you need to update the state by applying this new configuration, even though the infrastructure will not change.
-Destroy your infrastructure with following commands:
+Deploy your infrastructure with following commands:
 ```shell
 hubctl stack configure
 ```